aguoietf/merged-ietf-ccamp-wdm-tunnel-yang/draft-bgk-ccamp-merged-wdm-tunnel.md

 --- middle

 # Introduction
-   Transport networks are evolving from current DWDM systems towards elastic optical networks, based on flexi-grid transmission and switching technologies {{!RFC7698}}.
-Such technology aims at increasing both transport network scalability and flexibility, allowing the optimization of bandwidth usage.
+Transport networks have evolved from current DWDM systems towards elastic optical networks, based on flexi-grid transmission and switching technologies {{!RFC7698}}.
+Such technology aims at increasing transport network scalability and flexibility, allowing bandwidth usage optimization.

 While {{!I-D.ietf-ccamp-flexigrid-yang}} focuses on flexi-grid objects such as nodes, transponders and links, this document presents a YANG {{!RFC7950}} model for the flexi-grid tunnel (media-channel).
-This YANG module defines the whole path from a source transponder or node to the destination through a number of intermediate nodes in the flexi-grid network.
+This YANG module defines the path from a source transponder or node to the destination through several intermediate nodes in the flexi-grid network.

-   This document identifies the flexi-grid tunnel components, parameters and their values, characterizes the features and the performances of the flexi-grid elements.
-An application example is provided towards the end of the document to better understand their utility.
+This document identifies the flexi-grid tunnel components, parameters and their values, and characterizes the features and the performances of the flexi-grid elements.
+An application example is provided towards the end of the document to understand their utility better.

 # Terminology